Introduction

 Potential side effects of magnesium supplements

 When taking magnesium supplements, it is important to be aware of the potential side effects.
 These can include diarrhea, nausea and vomiting, stomach cramps, bloating, and gas.
 Some people may also experience headaches, dizziness, or difficulty sleeping.
 If you experience any of these side effects, it is recommended that you stop taking the supplements and speak to a healthcare professional.
-Individuals having kidney or heart problems shall take magnesium supplements with their treating doctor’s advice.
+Individuals having kidney or heart problems should take magnesium supplements with their treating doctor’s advice.